The only kind of Marshallese horizon you will ever see.

 The Protestant church.

-Pig is cooked for a church feast.
+Cooking pig for a church feast.

 The minister of the Assembly of God church.

-A man spearfishes at a coral outcrop in the lagoon.
+Spearfishing at a coral outcrop in the lagoon.

-Spearfishermen return to land.
+Spearfishermen returning to land.

-Elmi retrieves the alien innards of a giant clam.
+Retrieving the alien innards of a giant clam.

-Men sail back to land.
+Sailing back to land.

 Teaching 4th grade English.